S.A. des Ardoisières Saint Marton

 THE ABANDONED FACTORY IN BELGIUM

 ‘Ardoisières Saint Marton’ was an abandoned slate quarry in Martelange, a village in Belgium close to the border with Luxemburg.
 The site was abandoned in 1995 and eventually demolished in 2021.

-The Martelange slate deposit has been known since the 16th century was one of the eight active Belgian slate mines.
-The 170 meter deep quarry produced more than a million slates a year.
-The slates from this mine were dark gray, homogeneous and from extremely good quality.
+The Martelange slate deposit has been known since the 16th century, was one of the eight active Belgian slate mines.
+The 170-meter deep quarry produced more than a million slates a year.
+The slates from this mine were dark gray, homogeneous and from excellent quality.